JiejayLan/Alipapa-Website/README.md

 # Alipapa

-[Alipapa](https://alipapa-buy.herokuapp.com/) is an online shopping site that allow users to sell and bid/buy almost anything.
+[Alipapa](https://alipapa-buy.herokuapp.com/) is an e-commerce platform that allow users to sell and bid/buy almost anything.

 ## Demo